Workers' Initiative: Growth

-The OZZIP's method of organising, which avoided the establishment of a trade union bureaucracy and eschewed formal relations with employers, proved attractive for some Polish workers.
+The OZZIP's method of organising, which avoided the establishment of a trade union bureaucracy and tended to avoid formal relations with employers, proved attractive for some Polish workers.
 Throughout the late 2000s, workers that were disillusioned with the larger unions increasingly broke away and joined Workers' Initiative.
 By 2009, the OZZIP counted 700 members, of whom between 20 and 25% were women.
 During the early 2010s, OZZIP's unionisation of precarious workers at companies such as Amazon, as well as cultural workers, resulted in another membership surge.
 By 2015, Workers' Initiative counted more than 1,000 members.
 During the late 2010s, the OZZIP experienced a rapid membership growth, growing to count 3,500 members by 2020.
 It also gained a substantial social media following, counting 9,754 followers on Facebook in August 2020; more followers than even large confederations such as Solidarity and the OPZZ.
-Nevertheless, the OZZIP remains a relatively marginal trade union.
+Nevertheless, As of 2023, OZZIP is a lot smaller than the big Polish trade unions.